PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 16:34:21
+Last updated: 2024-04-02 16:35:25
-Random Quote: The awareness of our own strength makes us modest. - Paul Cézanne
+Random Quote: Be slow in choosing a friend, slower in changing. - Benjamin Franklin